What does clarifying shampoo do to colored hair? Get the lowdown.

 If your hair feels particularly sticky after you wash it, if there seems to be a lot of product in your hair after you’ve washed it or if you need to remove excess oil from your locks, then clarifying shampoo may come in handy.

-While clarifying shampoos are meant for oily hair and scalp, they can be used on color-treated hair types to keep the colour fresh and vibrant.
+While clarifying shampoos are meant for oily hair and scalp, they can be used on color-treated hair types to keep the color fresh and vibrant.

 And don’t use it too soon after you’ve dyed your hair or it can flush out unsettled dye pigments.